Major League Baseball on television: 1976–1989: ABC and NBC alternate coverage

-Under the initial agreement with ABC, NBC, and Major League Baseball (1976-1979), the two networks paid a combined $92.8 million.
+Under the initial agreement with ABC, NBC, and Major League Baseball (1976–1979), the two networks paid a combined $92.8 million.
 ABC paid $12.5 million per year to show 16 Monday night games in 1976, 18 in the next three years, plus half the postseason (the League Championship Series in even numbered years and World Series in odd numbered years).
 NBC paid $10.7 million per year to show 25 Saturday Games of the Week and the other half of the postseason (the League Championship Series in odd numbered years and World Series in even numbered years).

 Major League Baseball media director John Lazarus said of the new arrangement between NBC and ABC "Ratings couldn't get more from one network so we approached another."
 NBC's Joe Garagiola wasn't very fond of new broadcasting arrangement at first saying "I wished they hadn't got half the package.
-Still, Game, half of the postseason - we got lots left."
-By 1980, income from TV accounted for a record 30% of the game's $500 million in revenues.
+Still, Game, half of the postseason – we got lots left."
+By 1980, income from television accounted for a record 30% of the game's $500 million in revenues.

 In the 1970s the cable revolution began.
 The Atlanta Braves became a power contender with greater revenues generated by WTBS.
 Ted Turner's Atlanta-based station obtained first local rights to the Braves in the early 1970s.
 Turner would buy the team a few years later and then greatly expand the reach of WTBS by up-linking it to satellite.
 WTBS became the first Superstation, and starting with the 1977 season "America's Team" was broadcast to cable households nationwide.